-We encourage you to return to more in-depth study of the manual, perhaps next reading The basics, skimming or skipping Building a netboot image, and finishing by reading the Customization overview and the chapters that follow it.
+We encourage you to return to more in-depth study of the manual, perhaps next reading 11 The basics, skimming or skipping Building a netboot image, and finishing by reading the Customization overview and the chapters that follow it.
 By this point, we hope you are thoroughly excited by what can be done with live systems and motivated to read the rest of the manual, cover-to-cover.

-Begriffe 12
+Begriffe

 Live system: An operating system that can boot without installation to a hard drive.
-Live systems do not alter local operating system(s) or file(s) already installed on the computer hard drive unless instructed to do so.
+13 Live systems do not alter local operating system(s) or file(s) already installed on the computer hard drive unless instructed to do so.
 Live systems are typically booted from media such as CDs, DVDs or USB sticks.
 Some may also boot over the network (via netboot images, see Building a netboot image), and over the Internet (via the boot parameter fetch=URL, see Webbooting).

-Live medium: As distinct from live system, the live medium refers to the CD, DVD or USB stick where the binary produced by live-build and used to boot the live system is written.
+Live medium: As distinct from live system, the live medium refers to the CD, DVD or 14 USB stick where the binary produced by live-build and used to boot the live system is written.
 More broadly, the term also refers to any place where this binary resides for the purposes of booting the live system, such as the location for the network boot files.

-\${project}: The project which maintains, among others, the live-boot, live-build, live-config, live-tools and live-manual packages.
+\${project}: The project which maintains, among others, the live-boot, live-build, 15 live-config, live-tools and live-manual packages.

 Host system: The environment used to create the live system.

-Target system: The environment used to run the live system.

-live-boot: A collection of scripts used to boot live systems.

-live-build: A collection of scripts used to build customized live systems.

-live-config: A collection of scripts used to configure a live system during the boot process.
+16 Target system: The environment used to run the live system.
+17 live-boot: A collection of scripts used to boot live systems.
+18 live-build: A collection of scripts used to build customized live systems.
+19 live-config : A collection of scripts used to configure a live system during the boot process.
+20 live-tools: A collection of additional scripts used to perform useful tasks within a 21 live-manual: This document is maintained in a package called live-manual.

-live-tools: A collection of additional scripts used to perform useful tasks within a running live system.
+DOIS: A collection of additional scripts used to perform useful tasks within a running live system.